-A leverage-based dimension has been added to the definitions of external and internal MREL.
-LAA and RCA will be computed not only as a percentage of the total risk exposure amount (TREA), but also as a percentage of the Leverage Ratio Exposure Measure (LRE), based on a different calibration.
-MREL is therefore expressed as two ratios that have to be met in parallel:

-(i) as a percentage of TREA (the MREL-TREA); and (ii) as a percentage of the LRE (the MREL-LRE)

-(27).
-Each may be met in part or in full with subordinated resources in the respective metric, as determined by the SRB, where applicable.
+External and internal MREL include a risk- and a leverage-based dimension.
+LAA and RCA 15 are computed not only as a percentage of the total risk exposure amount (TREA), but also as a percentage of the leverage ratio exposure measure (LRE), based on a different calibration.
+MREL is therefore expressed as two ratios that have to be met in parallel: (i) as a percentage of TREA (the MREL-TREA); and (ii) as a percentage of the LRE (the MREL-LRE)(31).
+Each may have to be met in part or in full with subordinated resources in the respective metric, as determined by the SRB.

 2.2.
-Default formula for external and internal MREL
+Default formula for external and internal MRFL